vega/vega-lite/site/docs/projection.md

 permalink: /docs/projection.html
 ---

 A cartographic projection maps longitude and latitude pairs to x, y coordinates.
 As with Vega, one can use projections in Vega-lite to layout both geographic points (such as locations on a map) represented by longitude and latitude coordinates, or to project geographic regions (such as countries and states) represented using the GeoJSON format.
-Projection's are specified at the unit specification level, alongside encoding.
+Projections are specified at the unit specification level, alongside encoding.
 Geographic coordinate data can then be mapped to [`longitude` and `latitude` channels](encoding.html#geo) (and `longitude2` and `latitude2` for ranged marks).

 For example, this example chart shows all airports in the United States by projecting `latitude`, `longitude` as `x`, `y` coordinates using the albersUsa projection.